parkjoon/myretail/README.md

   * Create frontend app unit, integration, and functional tests
     * React Testing Library (for integration tests)
     * TestCafe + Testing Library (for functional tests)
+  * As per assumptions section if we expect 10 million products, 10% increase every year, and data is at 190 bytes with no change
+    * 10 million products * 190 bytes = 1.9 Gigabytes
+    * Allocate at least twice as much (around 4 Gigabytes) and have maintain multiple clouds across the country
+    * After 5 years => 10 million products * 110% ^ 5 years = 16 million products
+    * 16 million products * 190 bytes = 3 Gigabytes
+    * Database storage should not need upgrading at least for 5 years
 * Observability
   * Stream REST API logs to Splunk
     * Reliable streamed writes